Maintenance of wooden staircases: complete guide

 The lacquering system created by Rintal involves the use of polypropylene microspheres integrated into the paint.
 These tiny spheres create a protective barrier that drastically improves:

 For cleaning lacquered wood, use a soft cloth and non-abrasive detergents, rinse and dry carefully.
-It is recommended to immediately clean liquids that come into contact with lacquered wood to avoid persistent stains.
+It's recommended to immediately clean liquids that come into contact with lacquered wood to avoid persistent stains.

-If you notice a small scratch or stain on the steps, don't worry: these are problems that can be easily solved with the right tools.
+If you notice a small scratch or stain on the treads, don't worry: these are problems that are easily resolved with the right tools.

-If the varnished surface has a small scratch, you can use wax repair sticks easily available on the market, in a color matching that of the varnish.
+If the varnished surface has a small scratch, you can use wax repair sticks easily available on the market, in a colour matching the paint.
 Simply pass them over the affected area to seal the mark and mask the scratch.

-Warning: wax repair sticks are specific products for restoring minor superficial damage and are different from nourishing waxes.
-They should be applied only locally to the damaged area, not to the entire surface of the step.
+Attention: wax repair sticks are specific products for restoring small surface damage and are different from nourishing waxes.
+They should be applied only locally to the damaged area, not over the entire tread surface.

-For completely outdoor staircases, we recommend galvanized steel structures that require simpler and less frequent maintenance interventions.
-The Rintal Exterior Zink model is perfect for outdoors: galvanized steel structure and treads, total resistance to corrosion, no periodic treatment required.
+For completely outdoor staircases, we recommend galvanised steel structures that require simpler and less frequent maintenance interventions.
+The Rintal Exterior Zink model is perfect for outdoors: galvanised steel structure and treads, total corrosion resistance, no periodic treatment required.

-To ensure a long life for your staircase, absolutely avoid aggressive or abrasive products such as:
+To ensure long life for your staircase, absolutely avoid aggressive or abrasive products such as:

-These products dissolve the protective varnish, can damage the material fibers, dull the finish, and cause irreparable damage or permanent stains.
+These products dissolve the paint's protection, can damage material fibres, dull the finish, and cause irreparable damage or permanent stains.

-Never apply protective waxes, nourishing oils, or products normally indicated for treating wooden floors and furniture on staircase steps.
+Never apply protective waxes, nourishing oils, or products normally indicated for treating wooden floors and furniture on staircase treads.

-Unlike treating floors and furniture, wooden staircases do not require the use of these products.
-It is an absolutely inadvisable practice because:
+Contrary to the treatment of floors and furniture, wooden staircases do not require the use of these products.
+This is an absolutely inadvisable practice because:

 Being a natural material, the use of the following is not recommended:

-Excess water can infiltrate between the wood fibers and cause swelling, stains, or deformations.
+Excess water can infiltrate between wood fibres and cause swelling, stains, or deformations.

-Avoid exposing the staircase to direct sunlight for prolonged periods, to delay the process of color variations that wood naturally undergoes over the years.
+Avoid exposing the staircase to direct sunlight for prolonged periods, to delay the colour variation process that wood naturally undergoes over the years.

 If possible, screen windows with curtains during peak hours or use UV films on windows near the staircase.
-This does not block natural chromatic maturation, but makes it more gradual and uniform.
+This doesn't block natural chromatic maturation but makes it more gradual and uniform.

-Simple maintenance is only possible if there is excellent material at the foundation.
-Rintal wooden staircases are appreciated for the warmth, naturalness, and elegance they bring to any environment.
-Thanks to their versatility, they integrate perfectly both in rustic and traditional contexts, and in spaces with modern and minimalist design.
+Simple maintenance is only possible if there's excellent material at the foundation.
+Rintal wooden staircases are appreciated for the warmth, naturalness, and elegance they transmit to any environment.
+Thanks to their versatility, they integrate perfectly into both rustic and traditional contexts and spaces with modern and minimal design.

 All our models with wooden treads share the same quality characteristics.
 Every detail is designed to offer comfort for daily use, combined with the solidity that only a natural material can guarantee.